Snail kites soar the marsh seeking snail delights.

 Green Tree Frog

-The green tree frog is small (about 2 inches in length), slender, and bright green with long white stripes on its sides.
-When hidden or sleeping, the frog may change its color to dull green or gray.
+The slender green treefrog is about two inches long, with white stripes on its bright-green sides.
+The frog’s color may change to dull green or gray when hiding or sleeping.
 It feeds on insects and is found in places with abundant vegetation.
-A chorus of green tree frogs singing their "quonk-quonk-quong" call is often heard at night as well as during rainstorms.
+Listen for a raucous chorus of green tree frogs singing their "quonk-quonk-quong" call at night and during rainstorms.